-For the vlog version, and the realistic view of how we did replicating what we learned, check out my latest vlog, now up on my YouTube channel: MaggiMei.
+For the visual version, check out my latest vlog video, now up on my YouTube channel: MaggiMei.

 Our night began at “Kirin” for some fine Chinese cuisine.
 A whole suckling pig, lobster, and traditional dim sum desserts, to name a few.
 For more detail on what we ate, click the link below.

 As we nibbled we were also given a show by “Shang Noodle House” (also located within “Starlight”).
 They had their national noodle pulling champion from China, putting on a demonstration for us.
 She won the title 10 years ago, before she came to work with them here.
 From a ball of dough she pulled and stretched the round, repeating the motions again and again until she had noodle threads so thin and so soft.

 We were then given a chance to touch it and hold it for ourselves.
 Although I wished there was time of us to try the pulling motion for ourselves, as well.

 The final product was then deep fried for everyone to try.
 Crispy and crumbly, it melted in your mouth and tasted like corn flakes.